4 Gas Distribution Stocks to Watch Despite Industry Headwinds

 Industry Beats S&P 500 and Sector

 The Gas Distribution industry has outperformed the Zacks S&P 500 composite and its sector over the past year.
-The stocks in this industry have collectively returned 20.5% in the same time frame, while the Utility sector has gained 5.5%.
-The Zacks S&P 500 composite has declined 16.1% in the said period.
+The stocks in this industry have collectively lost 5.2% in the same time frame compared with the Utility sector and Zacks S&P 500 composite that have a wider decline of 8.5% and 13%, respectively.

 Gas Distribution Industry's Current Valuation